-Merchandise such as GRAIN, WINE, FISH, OLIVES and CATTLE are necessary to supply your legions.
+Merchandise such as GRAIN, WINE, OLIVES, FISH and CATTLE are necessary to supply your legions.

-Each time players create a trade post containing a yellow type of merchandise move the wooden cube of their color one space to the right on the Supply Track on the map.
+Each time players create a trade post containing a yellow type of merchandise move the wooden cube of their color one space to the right on the Supply Table on the map.

-If the level of supply is below the number of legions they have on the map and in their Army Boxes on their player sheet, players have to eliminate at the end of the turn as many corresponding legions so that the supply level matches the number of legions they have on the map (and in their Army boxes).
+If the level of supply is below the number of legions the player has on the map and in his Army Boxes on his Faction Sheet, the player has to eliminate at the end of the turn as many corresponding legions so that the supply level matches the number of legions he can supply.

+Legions to be eliminated due to supply shortage can be anywhere on the map or in the Army boxes.
 Owning player chooses.

-Legions to be eliminated due to supply shortage can be anywhere on the map or may be taken from the Army Boxes.